François Roche

 François Roche (born 1961) is a French architect.
-Roche is the co-founder and director of R&Sie(n) Architects and the research architectural firm, New Territories/M4.
+Roche is the co-founder and director of R&Sie(n) Architects from the research architectural firm, New Territories/M4.

 Early life and education

 François Roche was born in 1961 in Paris, France.
-Roche sought to study science and math in college, but, was unable to enroll in a specific class he wanted to attend and changed his degree to architecture.
+Roche studied science and math at University, but, decided in 1981 to switch his degree to architecture.
 His interest in the sciences would go on to influence his architectural work.
-He spent time in an Algerian desert during his time in college, deciding if he wanted to finish his degree in architecture.
+He spent time in the Algerian desert during his time in college, deciding whether he wanted to complete his degree in architecture.
 In 1987, he graduated from the École nationale supérieure d'architecture de Versailles.

 Career

 Roche founded his first studio in Paris in 1989.
-He expanded to incorporate Stephanie Lavaux as a partner, naming the studio R&Sie(n) The "R" in the name is for Roche, the "S" is for Stephanie, and is pronounced similarly to the word "heresy" in French.
+He expanded to incorporate in 1994, after his first solo show "Action" at IFA (Institut Francais d'Architecture), following this manifesto Stephanie Lavaux joined him as a partner (until 2011), naming the studio R&Sie(n), the "R" in the name is for Roche, the "S" is for Stephanie, and is pronounced similarly to the word "heresy" in French, but also "RSI" in reference to Real Symbolic Imaginary of J. Lacan.
 The studio specializes in architectural "investigations" and "scenarios" with the goal of connecting the relationship between humans and buildings.
 Roche would go on to create New Territories/M4, which houses R&Sie, along with other installation, architectural, and digital design projects, with partner Camille Lacadée.

 Since the 1990s, Roche has been represented by an androgynous, digitally created avatar named s/he.
 Roche describes s/he as "a kind of doppelgänger, a Siamese twin, the mask of Mishima, an avatar of Vishnu.
 Androgynous in appearance and with a queer attitude, s/he has enabled me for twenty-five years to maintain a singular voice, coming from nowhere, emerging from territories that abandoned the posture of authority, of discourse, and of academia."

 In 2004, R&Sie(n) created DustyRelief for the Museum of Contemporary Art, Bangkok, Thailand.
 The piece was designed to absorb the city smog, which would then cause the structure to grow.
 The piece was inspired by Man Ray's Dust Breeding.
 The project was canceled due to a coup d'état.